0x80/nextjs-esm-example-2021/README.md

 - ES Modules
 - Monorepo using Yarn or NPM workspaces
-- Typescript with project references
+- Typescript with project references and incremental compilation
 - Next.js 11 (including Webpack 5 and ESLint)

 ## Usage